Descriptors Design Spec (v1.3)¶

 - Every descriptor is itself a holon.

-- Every runtime descriptor wrapper is a thin typed view over a backing
+- Every runtime descriptor wrapper is a thinly typed view over a backing

 HolonReference. - Every wrapper stores a single private